Published: Jul 16, 2018Time to read: 7mins Category: Compensation

-A true compensation management system—one designed specifically to manage the planning process—enables HR and comp teams to save considerable time, while also increasing accuracy and enabling
+A true compensation management system—one designed specifically to manage the planning process—enables HR and comp teams to save considerable time, while also increasing accuracy and enabling:

 - Real-time data analysis

-- Visualization and modelling of budgets
+- Visualization and modeling of budgets

 - Advanced reporting for executives, managers, and HR.